wtfutil/wtf/README.md

 ## Contributing to the Source Code

+First, please read [Talk, then code](https://dave.cheney.net/2019/02/18/talk-then-code) by Dave Cheney.
+It's great advice and will often save a lot of time and effort.

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Next, please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+Then open your issue, propose your approach, and join the rest of the awesome people who've contributed their time and effort towards WTF.
+Without you it wouldn't be possible.

 ### Adding Dependencies